dlsc-software-consulting-gmbh/FlexGanttFX/docs/_docs/2024-06-04-installation.md

 - lib - the FlexGanttFX libraries
 - tutorial - files to get you started

-## Add JAR files to classpath
+## Add JAR files to Classpath
 Assuming that you downloaded release 11.12.5 then add the following files (located in the distribution's lib folder) to your classpath.

-- flexganttfx-core-11.12.5.jar - contains various utility classes and the licensing support
+- flexganttfx-core-11.12.8.jar - contains various utility classes and the licensing support
-- flexganttfx-model-11.12.5.jar - all classes related to the data model (activities, rows, repositories)
+- flexganttfx-model-11.12.8.jar - all classes related to the data model (activities, rows, repositories)
-- flexganttfx-view-11.12.5.jar - the view classes, such as the actual Gantt Chart control
+- flexganttfx-view-11.12.8.jar - the view classes, such as the actual Gantt Chart control
-- flexganttfx-extras-11.12.5.jar - additional classes such as a toolbar and a statusbar
+- flexganttfx-extras-11.12.8.jar - additional classes such as a toolbar and a statusbar

 Add the files located in the ext folder to your classpath.
 - controlsfx.jar - the distribution of the ControlsFX project
 - license4j.jar - code for supporting the licensing concepts

-## Create application class
+## Create Application Class
-The following listing shows the most basic setup that is required to launch a Gantt chart user interface.
+The following listing shows the most basic setup required to launch a Gantt chart user interface.

 ~~~ java